-All of the legs of Phidippus are armed with strong spines, particularly on the inward surface (Figure 28).
-These surround the prey as the lets are pulled together to form a catching basket.
+All of the legs of Phidippus are armed with these spines, particularly on the inward surface of the distal segments (Figure 30).
+These surround the prey as the legs are pulled together in flight to form a catching basket.
 The emphasis on development of strong muscular flexion in the legs of spiders contributes to the strength of this attack.

-Movement and use of the chelicerae and fangs has not been observed during these attacks, but as soon as the prey has been grasped, their use can be observed (see also Figure 1).
+Movement and use of the chelicerae and fangs has not been observed directly during these attacks, but as soon as the prey has been grasped, their use can be observed (see also Figure 1).

-Figure 28.
-SEM photographs of prominent leg spines of Phidippus audax from Iowa City, Iowa.
-A: Inside view of the distal portion of leg I. Note the four large spines on the inside (catching basket) side of the metatarsus (mt), and two of the spines associated with the inside of the tibia (ti).
+Figure 30.
+SEM photographs of prominent leg spines of Phidippus audax (Hentz 1845) from Iowa City, Iowa.
+1, Inside view of the distal portion of leg I. Note the four large spines on the inside (catching basket) side of the metatarsus (mt), and two of the spines associated with the inside of the tibia (ti).
 The tarsus (ta) has both anterior and posterior scopulae (sc) comprised of lamelliform tenent setae (tenae).
 The anterior and posterior foot pads (fp) are also comprised of tenent setae (ts) associated with pretarsal plates that can be extended or retracted relative to the tarsus (Hill 2006b).
 The two claws are behind the tenent setae and are not visible in this view.
 The flexible and expandable ventral margin of the tibio-metatarsal joint (tm) can also be seen in this view.
-B: View of the metatarsus (mt) and tarsus (ta) of the left leg IV of and adult male.
+2, View of the metatarsus (mt) and tarsus (ta) of the left leg IV of an adult male.
 Prominent spurs (sp) attached to the distal metatarsus form part of the catching basket.
 The joint between the metatarsus and the tarsus (center) provides useful but limited flexibility.

-7. Acknowledgments
+Acknowledgments